mswiege/ePrivacyRegulation/README.md

 Council's 9th revised version: Changes for a more future proof Article 6; Deletion of Article 10;
 - **20 September 2018 (12336/18)**\
 Council's 10th revised version: Conditional access on consent (Article 8)
+- **19 October 2018 (13256/18)**\
+Council's 11th revised version: Monitoring responsibility for authorities removed; period until law is enforces extended from 12 to 24 months;